-The most traditional method of trail cooking is by using a lightweight pot to cook your meal in.
-By incorprating the methods of FBC into it you can avoid lengthy cook times (and pot scrubbings) as well you can save fuel.
-This method is attractive to long distance hikers and to those avoiding the use of plastics.
+The most traditional method of trail cooking is the One Pot Method, by using a lightweight pot to cook your meal in.
+By incorporating the methods of FBC (Freezer Bag Cooking) into it you can avoid lengthy cook times (and pot scrubbings), as well you can save fuel.
+This method is attractive to long distance hikers, and to those avoiding the use of plastics.

 One Pot Method:

 To save time, at home bag each meal up.
 You can use snack and sandwich bags for this.
 Be sure to mark with a permanent marker or tuck a small note inside that notes what the meal is and how much water is called for.